Replicated Registry Security

-This document lists the security measures and processes in place to ensure that images pushed to the Replicated private registry remain private.
-For more information about pushing images to the Replicated private registry, see Push Images to the Replicated Private Registry in Connecting to an Image Registry.
+This document lists the security measures and processes in place to ensure that images pushed to the Replicated registry remain private.
+For more information about pushing images to the Replicated registry, see Using the Replicated Registry for KOTS Installations.

 Single Tenant Isolation